twilio/twilio-go/rest/trusthub/v1/docs/ComplianceInquiriesCustomersInitializeApi.md

 > TrusthubV1ComplianceInquiry UpdateComplianceInquiry(ctx, CustomerIdoptional)

 Resume a specific Compliance Inquiry that has expired, or re-open a rejected Compliance Inquiry for editing.

+Resume a specific Compliance Inquiry that has expired, or re-open a rejected Compliance Inquiry for editing.